 The last point I’d like to make about pack weight dovetails into the aforementioned “worst case” example of having to carry over 30 pounds.
 Understand that there’s absolutely nothing wrong with acquiring gear that is lighter weight and more compact.
 However, I do not recommend trying to become an ultra-light backpacker on your first extended backcountry trip.
 Most ultra-light hikers are very experienced, know exactly how far they can push their bodies under extreme conditions, and know how to pack just enough gear and supplies to get themselves to their next checkpoint.
 Their primary method of being safe and warm is by being on foot and moving quickly for long durations of time.
 Their lack of creature comforts and carrying with them only the barest minimum of gear enables them to travel far and fast, but doesn’t usually allow them to hunker down for any long period of time.
 Also note that the reserve tanks of an experienced ultra-light hiker are usually greater than the max capacity of an average backpacker.
 And more than anything, if you hop right off of the couch and try to push big miles like an ultra-light hiker (regardless of how little weight you’re carrying) you’re most likely going to wind up with debilitating blisters and tendonitis.

 How many people thru-hike the Tahoe Rim Trail each year?

-- Does the TRT get crowded like the PCT or AT?
+- Does the TRT get crowded like the Pacific Crest Trail or Appalachian Trail?

 - Is there a limit to how big of a group that can hike together?